What is a Promotion Engine?

 Your Promotion Engine should support the following scenarios:

-If you have selected the right vendor, your Promotion Engine should let you create unique and personalized scenarios, without extra input from the development team allowing you for faster time-to-market and more space for sudden strategy and market shakeups.
+If you have selected the right promotions partner, your Promotion Engine should let you create unique and personalized scenarios, without extra input from the dev team allowing you for faster time-to-market and more space for sudden strategy and market shakeups.

 Should you build or buy a Promotion Engine?

 If you choose to build a Promotion Engine in-house, what you get is a new product that you need to develop, test, document, and manage on your own.
-On the other hand, with a custom-made promotion software, you get ultimate freedom and personalization.
+On the other hand, with a custom-made promotion software, you get ultimate freedom and personalization, allowing your business to grow its promotional strategies as your needs and expectations evolve.

 Pros of building a Promotion Engine: